-Step 3 If the problem is not solved by a meeting with the Nurse Administrator and the issue involves readmission or retention, the student(s) may make a written request for a hearing of the Admission, Promotion, and Retention Committee.
+Step 3 If the problem is not solved by a meeting with the Nurse Administrator, the student(s) may make a written request for a hearing with the CACC Director.
 This request must be made within one (1) school day after the response from the Nurse Administrator, and a hearing will be scheduled within two (2) school days after receipt of the request.
-The CASPN Accreditation Coordinator serves as chair of the Committee unless involved in the grievance, in which case, the Director of CACC or their appointee will serve as chairperson.
-The Committee will hear the grievance and the testimony of the student(s) and person(s) involved as well as the previous responses.
-A decision will be made based on a majority vote, excluding any faculty member(s) and/or the Nurse Administrator, if involved.
-A written response will be made within two school days after completion of the hearing.
+The Director will hear the grievance and the testimony of the student(s) and person(s) involved as well as the previous responses.
+A decision will be made and a written response will be mailed within two school days after completion of the hearing.

-Step 4 If a satisfactory solution is not reached in Step 3 or if the issue does not involve readmission or retention, the student(s) may appeal the problem in writing to the Director of the Capital Area Career Center within two (2) school days from the receipt of the response of the Committee.
+Step 4 If a satisfactory solution is not reached in Step 3 the student(s) may appeal the problem in writing to the Chairperson of the Excutive Council of the Capital Area Career Center within two (2) school days from the receipt of the response of the Director.
 A meeting will be held within three (3) school days after receipt of the appeal, and a written response will be made within five (5) school days after completion of the meeting.
-The Director of Capital Area Career Center makes the final decision, and therefore, step 4 is the final step of the grievance procedure.
+The Chairperson of the Executive Council of the Capital Area Career Center makes the final decision, and therefore, step 4 is the final step of the grievance procedure.